Have a Positive Agenda in Your Guitar Practice

 This is a positive agenda: “Do it THIS way.”

-Scales, arpeggios, exercises and other technical practice tools allow us to deeply explore how we move.
-We create habits of movement that we can rely on so that when our minds are elsewhere (such as on the notes or rhythm) we still play with consistent tone quality, and with the form and positioning that we know works.
+Classical guitar scales, arpeggios and fingerpicking patterns, exercises and other technical practice tools allow us to deeply explore how we move.
+We create habits of movement that we can rely on so that when our minds are elsewhere (such as on the notes or rhythm) we still play with consistent classical guitar tone quality, and with the form and positioning that we know works.

 2. Avoiding Mistakes, Traps and Common Errors